Esri/ogc-crs-wkt-parser/README.md

 Comments and issues logged through this Github project will be available to the ISO and OGC Standards Working Group.
-However, this Github project is not an official repository of public comment for the DRAFT standard - you may want to submit comments through the formal ISO and OGC channels to ensure that they are logged and responded to.
+However, this Github project is not an official repository of public comment for the standard - you may want to submit comments through the formal ISO and OGC channels to ensure that they are logged and responded to.